 The problem is, there are just too many variables involved for a human to make these perfect decisions themselves.
 A machine, however, can accomplish this.

-Enter AI.
+Enter AI in email marketing.
 Artificial intelligence is making a massive difference in tons of email marketing campaigns, and improving the lives of plenty of email marketers along the way.
 That’s because it has the capability to run a bunch of little experiments and make great predictions and decisions based on data—and it does so at scale.

 A human just can’t keep up.
 And if you’re here, you may be one of the tired humans who’s tried.
 Don’t worry, we’re sharing a bunch of AI use cases for email.
 Read on to learn more.